Government Funeral Assistance Canada: All Programs Explained

 If government programs don’t fully cover funeral costs, there are other sources of support families can pursue:

-Crowdfunding platforms like GoFundMe enable families to fundraise online to offset funeral expenses.
+Crowdfunding campaigns: Crowdfunding platforms like GoFundMe enable families to fundraise online to offset funeral expenses.
 Share the campaign on social media and within your community to meet fundraising goals.

-Seek help from nonprofit organizations, cultural groups, religious institutions, unions, or other community networks that the deceased was part of.
+Community organizations: Seek help from nonprofit organizations, cultural groups, religious institutions, unions, or other community networks that the deceased was part of.

-Funeral providers may work compassionately with families in need to lower service fees or arrange payment plans.
+Negotiate funeral costs; Funeral providers may work compassionately with families in need to lower service fees or arrange payment plans.
 Opting for direct cremation or immediate burial can reduce costs substantially compared to full-service funerals.

-Any bank account balances, investments, or property/assets left to beneficiaries can help pay funeral costs.
+Bank accounts, investments, and assets: Any bank account balances, investments, or property/assets left to beneficiaries can help pay funeral costs.

-How to Apply for Government Funeral Assistance?
+How to Apply for Government Funeral Assistance

 Follow these steps when seeking government funeral assistance: